-Bella’s teeth should be examined at least once a year by your vet, but sooner if you notice that she’s got icky breath, discolored teeth, wiggly teeth, drooling, red/ bloody gums, problems picking up her food, or she shies away when you touch her mouth or head.
+Your pet’s teeth should be examined at least once a year by your vet, but sooner if you notice that she’s got icky breath, discolored teeth, wiggly teeth, drooling, red/ bloody gums, problems picking up her food, or she shies away when you touch her mouth or head.

 Periodontal disease can lead to a bunch of bad-news issues, like gum recession, bone loss, bone infection, loose teeth, fractured jaws, and abscesses.
-Even worse, if left untreated, Bella could develop heart, kidney or liver disease — a serious “snafu” that may have been avoided with proper oral care.
+Even worse, if left untreated, your pet could develop heart, kidney or liver disease — a serious “snafu” that may have been avoided with proper oral care.
 Keeping her teeth up to snuff is a total no-brainer!

 If anything’s amiss, get it treated immediately.
-And you probably didn’t envision dental homework when you filled out Bella’s adoption papers, but home hygiene efforts will go a long way!
+And you probably didn’t envision dental homework when you filled out your pet’s adoption papers, but home hygiene efforts will go a long way!

-Brush On Up
+1. Brush On Up

-Rinse And Repeat
+2. Rinse And Repeat

 Chlorhexidine (an antibacterial agent) clings to tissues and tooth surfaces, eventually seeping into oral cavities and providing protection.
-The rinse gets squirted inside Bella’s cheeks, while the gel gets smeared along her teeth.
+The rinse gets squirted inside your pet’s cheeks, while the gel gets smeared along her teeth.
 Finicky pets may not like it, but give it a shot – some furry babes don’t mind once they get used to it.

 Certain dental-specific diets could help in slowing the buildup of tartar and plaque.
 Consult your vet for recommendations and always choose the best quality food available.

-Chew, Chew, Chew
+4. Chew, Chew, Chew

 For dogs, chewing is a fabulous method to scrape away plaque and tartar while they have fun.
 Stock up on chew toys and chew sticks.
-And for an added bonus, spread peanut butter on a rubber chew toy and let the gnawing ensue.